Arizona Trailblazers Hiking Club

 Little Saddle Trail Day Hike

-where?
-Mazatzal Wilderness Area
+where Mazatzal Wilderness Area

 the hike The Little Saddle Mountain Trail is part of the Arizona Trail and offers spectacular views, including towering rock gorges and an abundant variety of trees and cacti.
-The trail receives little use – it follows Sycamore Creek for the first half of the hike, then crosses the creek several times, but a recent exploratory hike revealed little water.
+The trail receives little use – it follows Sycamore Creek for the first half of the hike, then crosses the creek several times.
 The first two miles are partially shaded with pinyon, juniper, sycamore, and ash trees.
 The trail then rises out of the creek bottom and tops out with a panoramic view of the Mazatzal Mountains.
-We will hike about 3.25 miles, stop for a lunch break at the top, then return the way we came.

 What to bring:

-at least 3 liters of water and lunch
+• At least 3 liters of water

-sunblock, hat, sunglasses
+• Hat, sunblock, sunglasses

-long pants (there is overgrown prickly brush)
+• long pants (there is overgrown prickly brush)

-time 5 hours
+time 5-7 hours

-EC +-1300' elevation change
+EC A: +-1300', or B: +-2200' elevation change

 elevations 3720' (Cross F Trailhead) to 5020' (panorama)